“Women are not dying because of untreatable diseases.

 If 99% of these shocking figures concern developing countries (particularly sub-Saharan Africa), cases of maternal mortality also exist in developed countries.

-Among them, the United States of America is the only developed country where the maternal mortality rate is rising – +27% between 2000 and 2014, to reach 28 per 100,000 births – an increase which is directly related to illnesses which affect the American population: obesity, diabetes, cardiovascular diseases…
+Among them, the United States of America is the only developed country where the maternal mortality rate is rising – +27% between 2000 and 2014, to reach 28 per 100,000 births – an increase which is directly related to both racial discrimination and the illnesses which affect the American population: obesity, diabetes, cardiovascular diseases…

 The risk of complications and of death from pregnancy or childbirth is higher among adolescent girls than among older women.
 Pregnancy is one of the leading causes of death among girls aged 16-19.